ivlahekht/subscription-based-payments/readme.md

 ### Demo

-On the following picture simple process is given we will work on
+In the following picture simple process is given we will work on

 <img src="introduction-camunda.png" width="900"/>